awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-configuration-strategies.md

 The allocation strategy for your EC2 Fleet determines how it fulfills your request for Spot Instances from the possible Spot Instance pools represented by its launch specifications\.
 The following are the allocation strategies that you can specify in your fleet:

-`lowestPrice`
+`lowest-price`
 The Spot Instances come from the pool with the lowest price\.
 This is the default strategy\.

 `diversified`
 The Spot Instances are distributed across all pools\.

-`capacityOptimized`
+`capacity-optimized`
 The Spot Instances come from the pool with optimal capacity for the number of instances that are launching\.

 `InstancePoolsToUseCount`
 The Spot Instances are distributed across the number of Spot pools that you specify\.
-This parameter is valid only when used in combination with `lowestPrice`\.
+This parameter is valid only when used in combination with `lowest-price`\.

 ### Maintaining Target Capacity<a name="ec2-fleet-maintain-fleet-capacity"></a>

 After Spot Instances are terminated due to a change in the Spot price or available capacity of a Spot Instance pool, an EC2 Fleet of type `maintain` launches replacement Spot Instances\.
-If the allocation strategy is `lowestPrice`, the fleet launches replacement instances in the pool where the Spot price is currently the lowest\.
-If the allocation strategy is `lowestPrice` in combination with `InstancePoolsToUseCount`, the fleet selects the Spot pools with the lowest price and launches Spot Instances across the number of Spot pools that you specify\.
-If the allocation strategy is `capacityOptimized`, the fleet launches replacement instances in the pool that has the most available Spot Instance capacity\.
+If the allocation strategy is `lowest-price`, the fleet launches replacement instances in the pool where the Spot price is currently the lowest\.
+If the allocation strategy is `lowest-price` in combination with `InstancePoolsToUseCount`, the fleet selects the Spot pools with the lowest price and launches Spot Instances across the number of Spot pools that you specify\.
+If the allocation strategy is `capacity-optimized`, the fleet launches replacement instances in the pool that has the most available Spot Instance capacity\.
 If the allocation strategy is `diversified`, the fleet distributes the replacement Spot Instances across the remaining pools\.

 ### Configuring EC2 Fleet for Cost Optimization<a name="ec2-fleet-strategy-cost-optimization"></a>

-To optimize the costs for your use of Spot Instances, specify the `lowestPrice` allocation strategy so that EC2 Fleet automatically deploys the least expensive combination of instance types and Availability Zones based on the current Spot price\.
+To optimize the costs for your use of Spot Instances, specify the `lowest-price` allocation strategy so that EC2 Fleet automatically deploys the least expensive combination of instance types and Availability Zones based on the current Spot price\.

-For On\-Demand Instance target capacity, EC2 Fleet always selects the cheapest instance type based on the public On\-Demand price, while continuing to follow the allocation strategy \(either `lowestPrice`, `capacityOptimized`, or `diversified`\) for Spot Instances\.
+For On\-Demand Instance target capacity, EC2 Fleet always selects the cheapest instance type based on the public On\-Demand price, while continuing to follow the allocation strategy \(either `lowest-price`, `capacity-optimized`, or `diversified`\) for Spot Instances\.

 ### Configuring EC2 Fleet for Cost Optimization and Diversification<a name="ec2-fleet-strategy-cost-optimization-and-diversified"></a>

-To create a fleet of Spot Instances that is both cheap and diversified, use the `lowestPrice` allocation strategy in combination with `InstancePoolsToUseCount`\.
+To create a fleet of Spot Instances that is both cheap and diversified, use the `lowest-price` allocation strategy in combination with `InstancePoolsToUseCount`\.
 EC2 Fleet automatically deploys the least expensive combination of instance types and Availability Zones based on the current Spot price across the number of Spot pools that you specify\.
 This combination can be used to avoid the most expensive Spot Instances\.

 ### Configuring EC2 Fleet for Capacity Optimization<a name="ec2-fleet-strategy-capacity-optimized"></a>

 With Spot Instances, pricing changes slowly over time based on long\-term trends in supply and demand, but capacity fluctuates in real time\.
-The `capacityOptimized` strategy automatically launches Spot Instances into the most available pools by looking at real\-time capacity data and predicting which are the most available\.
+The `capacity-optimized` strategy automatically launches Spot Instances into the most available pools by looking at real\-time capacity data and predicting which are the most available\.
 This works well for workloads such as big data and analytics, image and media rendering, machine learning, and high performance computing that may have a higher cost of interruption associated with restarting work and checkpointing\.
-By offering the possibility of fewer interruptions, the `capacityOptimized` strategy can lower the overall cost of your workload\.
+By offering the possibility of fewer interruptions, the `capacity-optimized` strategy can lower the overall cost of your workload\.

 ### Choosing the Appropriate Allocation Strategy<a name="ec2-fleet-allocation-use-cases"></a>

 You can optimize your fleet based on your use case\.

 If your fleet is small or runs for a short time, the probability that your Spot Instances will be interrupted is low, even with all of the instances in a single Spot Instance pool\.
-Therefore, the `lowestPrice` strategy is likely to meet your needs while providing the lowest cost\.
+Therefore, the `lowest-price` strategy is likely to meet your needs while providing the lowest cost\.

 If your fleet is large or runs for a long time, you can improve the availability of your fleet by distributing the Spot Instances across multiple pools\.
 For example, if your EC2 Fleet specifies 10 pools and a target capacity of 100 instances, the fleet launches 10 Spot Instances in each pool\.
 If the Spot price for one pool exceeds your maximum price for this pool, only 10% of your fleet is affected\.
 Using this strategy also makes your fleet less sensitive to increases in the Spot price in any one pool over time\.

 With the `diversified` strategy, the EC2 Fleet does not launch Spot Instances into any pools with a Spot price that is equal to or higher than the [On\-Demand price](https://aws.amazon.com/ec2/pricing/)\.

-To create a cheap and diversified fleet, use the `lowestPrice` strategy in combination with `InstancePoolsToUseCount`\.
+To create a cheap and diversified fleet, use the `lowest-price` strategy in combination with `InstancePoolsToUseCount`\.
 You can use a low or high number of Spot pools across which to allocate your Spot Instances\.
 For example, if you run batch processing, we recommend specifying a low number of Spot pools \(for example, `InstancePoolsToUseCount=2`\) to ensure that your queue always has compute capacity while maximizing savings\.
 If you run a web service, we recommend specifying a high number of Spot pools \(for example, `InstancePoolsToUseCount=10`\) to minimize the impact if a Spot Instance pool becomes temporarily unavailable\.

-If your fleet runs workloads that may have a higher cost of interruption associated with restarting work and checkpointing, then use the `capacityOptimized` strategy\.
+If your fleet runs workloads that may have a higher cost of interruption associated with restarting work and checkpointing, then use the `capacity-optimized` strategy\.
 This strategy offers the possibility of fewer interruptions, which can lower the overall cost of your workload\.

 ## Configuring EC2 Fleet for On\-Demand Backup<a name="ec2-fleet-on-demand-backup"></a>